 The two levels of vinyl-coated wire lifelines on Britannia were well past their prime.
 Sections of the vinyl coating had faded into a dull brown, with parts chafed and cracked, exposing the wire, and many of the chrome fittings had lost their luster.
 If I accidentally ran my hand along an exposed section it often resulted in blood.
 They simply had to be replaced not only for safety and to restore a smooth surface but also for the appearance.
+Lifelines are intended to stop someone falling overboard, so that is the primary consideration in any replacement.
+But this does raise another important question; how does a person who does fall overboard get back on board through or over the lifelines?

 The permutations for confusion if someone actually does go overboard are considerable and hardly predictable.
 It is therefore only sensible to take as many precautions as possible to prevent it and make retrieval easier.
 It is to be hoped that under conditions where a man overboard might be likely everyone would be wearing lifejackets and tethers.
 That would make the chances of hoisting someone back aboard much easier if a line could be tied to the harness safety ring, but lowering the lifelines would make any rescue even easier.

 If for any reason lines cannot be released, a final option would be to cut the wire, but this requires long handled wire cutters for 3/16” inch thick wire.
-But what if the lifelines were rope, that would be easy to cu, but would rope be strong enough?
+But what if the lifelines were rope, that would be easy to cut, but would rope be strong enough?

 1. 1/4” inch Dyneema is much stronger than 3/16” inch wire.
 Dyneema 8000 lbs, wire 3700 lbs.